mozhoku/AWSIM/docs/Components/Vehicle/VPPIntegration/index.md

 - `AutowareVPPAdapter.cs`: Used for applying the control inputs to the vehicle.
 - `Ros2ToVPPInput.cs`: Used for receiving the control inputs from the Autoware.
 - `VPPVehicleSignalHandler.cs`: Used for handling the signals from the vehicle.
-- `VehiclePedalMapLoader.cs`: Used for loading the pedal maps for the vehicle.

 To be able to report the vehicle state to the Autoware, you'll need this script in the URDF.
 _This script is added in the `VehicleStatusSensor` prefab by default._